critrolesync/critrolesync.github.io/README.md

 ## Acknowledgements

-Thanks to u/scruffed_books_fire and @brojam for contributing timestamps!
+Thanks to u/scruffed_books_fire, @brojam, and u/CantReadMaps for contributing timestamps!

 Special thanks to @sil for creating the API for linking to transcripts!